pixelgalaxies/crescendo/README.md

 ```

 ### Grid classes:
-#### .grid-container
+#### .grid-container (no longer necessary, just recommended for ease of styling entire grid)
 >This is the div that holds your grids.
-It has a padding on top and bottom of 35px.
 The grid-container is where you apply background images or color.
 ```
 <div class="grid-container"></div>
 ```